Akademik Sergey Vavilov

 Scandinavian built for the Russian Academy of Science, this ship was designed to travel quietly, during hydro-acoustic research.
 She is exceptionally stable, yet maneuverable.
 She accommodates 92 guests in a variety cabin categories, with private, semi-private, and shared facilities, all with exterior views.
 Amenities include a sauna and plunge pool.
 The Vavilov has one elevator between passenger deck levels and the Bridge level.

-2013/2014/2015 Itineraries, Dates & FeesPlease click on the dates below to see the specific dates, fees, itinerary, inclusions, and exclusions.
+2015/2016 Itineraries, Dates & FeesPlease click on the dates below to see the specific dates, fees, itinerary, map, inclusions, and exclusions.

 Antarctica Peninsula Adventure ItineraryJoin us on the ultimate first time experience the Antarctic.
 As the ice recedes from the Antarctic Peninsula, profusions of penguins, flocks of seabirds, pods of whales and rafts of seals overtake the area.
 We take this opportunity to immerse ourselves by zodiac and on foot in the wildlife of the Antarctic.
 Experience everything the area has to offer from towering glaciers and massive icebergs, to mountainous landscapes and the natural Antarctic beauty.
 Come join us as we discover a true Antarctic Peninsula Adventure!